cyverse/ds-irods-rs-build/README.md

 docker-compose was chosen as the tool to manage the building of the top level image as well as starting and stopping its container instance.

-The program `prep-rs-docker-src` was created to simplify the generation of the top level image's `Dockerfile` file and the `docker-compose.yml` file.
+The program `prep-docker` was created to simplify the generation of the top level image's `Dockerfile` file and the `docker-compose.yml` file.
 As its input, it takes an environment file that should provide the resource server specific configuration values.
 In most cases, the generated files can be used without modification.

 There are three deployment artifacts: `Dockerfile`, `docker-compose.yml`, and `cyverse-secrets.env`.
 Once the correct configuration values have been defined,